datur/datur/README.md

-# Hey I'm Dave
+# Hey I'm Dave 👋

-## Currently a Backend Developer at Kraken Technologies
+I'm currently a Software Engineer at Kraken Technologies working on API tooling and performance.

 [nolink]: #